ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-3-1.md

-Chapter 5: Techniques for Understanding Strategic Thinking
+Techniques for Understanding Strategic Thinking
 ==========================================================

 In this chapter, we will explore various techniques that can help individuals understand and develop strategic thinking skills.
 Strategic thinking is a cognitive process that involves analyzing complex information, anticipating future trends, and formulating long-term plans.
 By utilizing these techniques, individuals can enhance their understanding and application of strategic thinking in critical thinking strategies for planning and executing long-term goals.